santiago-sanitation-systems/Santiago.jl/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Copyright 2020, Eawag.
+Copyright 2020, Dorothee Spuhler at Eawag.
 Contact: Dorothee Spuhler, <Dorothee.Spuhler@eawag.ch>